AdaCore/gnatstudio/docs/users_guide/mdi.rst

 notebook tab (if the tabs are visible) and selecting :guilabel:`Close` in the contextual menu.

-There's a :menuselection:`Close all other editors` menu in the notebook tab when you're in an editor, which closes most windows except a single editor, the one you're using.
+There is a :menuselection:`Close all other editors` menu in the notebook tab when you are in an editor, which closes most windows except a single editor, the one you are using.

 .. index:: menu; windows --> split horizontally